 If it seems like I’ve been a little quiet around the blog for awhile, I have a good reason.
-Actually, several good reasons, but this is the one I’m focusing on today: Since January, I’ve been training to become a Certified Barre Instructor at The Bar Method in SoHo and as of last month, I can now say that I’m officially a Certified Barre Instructor!
+Actually, several good reasons, but this is the one I’m focusing on today: Since January, I’ve been training to become a Certified Barre Instructor at The Bar Method and as of last month, I can now say that I’m officially a Certified Barre Instructor!
 The Bar Method is a barre-based workout known for its unparalleled safety, strength-building, shaking and grace with more than 100 studios across the country.
 After endless tucking, lots of sweat and even a few tears, I’m officially certified as a Bar Method instructor and this was no small feat.

 Friends and family always told me I should teach fitness, but I never felt drawn to it until I found barre as cross training for running.
 Immediately, I fell in love with how it strengthened my core and made me a better runner.
 Since then, I guess you could say I’ve always wanted to teach barre classes, but I wasn’t quite sure how to make it happen so I filed it into the “maybe someday” category.